I clearly remember that day, fishing with my father.

 At some point, the question was clear: “What should I do now?
 What exactly should I do now?”

 I’ve always been a philosopher.
 And I wanted to be a writer.

 I became an engineer, and I’ve probably always been that first.

 At 48, I had to reinvent my life.

-I’ve things in mind, and I’m still an engineer, but all that matters will be around that first question.
+Now, I’ve still plenty of things in mind for the future, but all that matters is around that first question.

 Seeing what matters, and being prepared for it, may require to see through some artifacts.